d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 it is worth understanding a bit better how they are computed.
-Plugging :eqref:`eq_softmax_y_and_o` into the definition of the loss in :eqref:`eq_l_cross_entropy` and using the definition of the softmax we obtain:
+Plugging :eqref:`eq_softmax_y_and_o` into the definition of the loss in :eqref:`eq_l_cross_entropy` and using the definition of the softmax we obtain

 $$
 \begin{aligned}